 Like you would weigh your flour when baking a cake, you should weigh your coffee with a coffee scale.
 If you have a recipe, you can replicate it and get the same results each time you make it.

-So, the first time you make a coffee in your favorite mug you know you use 15g of coffee.
+So, the first time you make a coffee you know you use 15g of coffee.
 If it was too weak, too strong, or just perfect, you know whether to use less, more, or the same amount next time.

 Also, the closer you grind your coffee to using it, the better.
 As soon as coffee is ground and exposed to air, light, and moisture, it will start to degrade quickly.
 So if you can grind precisely the amount you need, you can eliminate any waste of coffee.